vento277/IRIS/README.md

 ## IRIS | Gen 1

-The 1st generation (AUG 2021) can be found in a separate folder.
+The 1st generation can be found in a separate folder.

 ## IRIS | Gen 2